astro-informatics/harmonic/docs/user_guide/install.rst

 .. code-block:: bash

-    pip install -r requirements[x].txt
+    pip install -r requirements/requirements[x].txt

-from the project root directory, where an empty [x] installs core requirementes, [-examples] installs example requirements, and [-extra] installs requirements for coverage tests.
+from the project root directory, where [-core] installs core requirementes, [-examples] installs example requirements, [-docs] installs documentation requirements and [-extra] installs requirements for coverage tests.
 Below is a categorical list of each dependencies.

 .. tabs::